redis/docs/content/integrate/write-behind/architecture.md

 weight: 10
 ---

-RDI write-behind lets you integrate Redis Enterprise (as the source of changes to data) and downstream databases or datastores.
+Write-behind lets you integrate Redis Enterprise (as the source of changes to data) and downstream databases or datastores.
 RDI captures any changes to a selected set of key patterns in a Redis keyspace and asynchronously writes them in small batches to the downstream database.
 This means that your app doesn't need to handle the data remodeling or manage the connection with the downstream database.

-RDI write-behind can normalize a key in Redis to several records in one or more tables at the target.
+Write-behind can normalize a key in Redis to several records in one or more tables at the target.
 To learn more about write-behind declarative jobs and normalization, see the [write-behind quick start guide]({{< relref "/integrate/write-behind/quickstart/write-behind-guide" >}}).